Bucky24/database/README.md

 If you've found this, there are probably better modules for this with lots of fancy bells and whistles.
 I built this because I was bored but not bored enough to actually look up and learn any of those other modules.

+# Frontend

+This module can be used in the browser.
+Only the `MemoryConnection` is available.
+To use, import from `@bucky24/database/client`.
+All other functions should work as expected.

 # Usage

 There are two steps to using the module.
 The first is to setup a connection, and the second is to create models to actually manipulate the data.
 You can do these in the same file or different ones.
 See the examples for examples.